5 Hypothyroidism Treatment Mistakes and How to Avoid Them

 When it comes to hypothyroidism (or any problem with the thyroid) you need to take a look at the whole pathway.
 Thyroid hormones are part of a complex pathway that has many steps where things can go wrong.
 It's important to figure out if the problem is with the thyroid not being able to release hormones, the thyroid not being able to convert the inactive hormone into the active hormone, or the hormone not getting where it needs to go.

 This is why many people continue to struggle even once they are on thyroid replacement, because the problem is not always that your body isn't making enough hormone.
 This is also why it’s critical that you get a complete thyroid panel because you need all of the information to figure out where the problem is.

 Estrogen (either from excess estrogen or hormone replacement therapy) can also interfere with thyroid hormones.
 This make it look like your thyroid is the problem, when really it's not the root cause.

-NOT addressing your adrenals
+3. Not addressing your adrenals

 Most people misunderstand what adrenal fatigue actually is - it's NOT your adrenals getting tired and not working

 (To learn more about adrenal fatigue, check out episode 19 of The Paleo NP Podcast)

 Most people who have adrenal fatigue actually have elevated cortisol levels, not low cortisol.